 *HIST 366 AMERICAN POLITICAL THOUGHT (3 credits) The development of political ideas in America from the Puritan colony experience to the present.
 Examines the changing concepts of the role of government and the nature of political society through the writings of major thinkers.
 Also listed as POLS 366.
 (D-D) (AY)

 *HIST 367 HISTORY OF WOMEN, GENDER AND SEXUALITY IN THE UNITED STATES (4 credits) Research Credit.
 A survey of U.S. social history from 1607 to the present, focusing on the historical contours of female/male sex roles.
 Topics include marriage, the family, child-rearing, work, education, sexuality, and gynecology and reproduction.
 Analyzes the effects of war, racism, slavery, immigration, industrialization and consumerism along with abolitionism, temperance, feminism, civil rights and other social protest movements.
-Prerequisite: An Interpretive Practices course, HIST 121 or 122, or consent of the instructor.
+Prerequisite: HIST 121 or 122, or consent of the instructor.
 Also listed as WGSS 367.
 (D-D) (AY)

 *HIST 368 AFRICAN AMERICAN HISTORY TO EMANCIPATION (4 credits) A survey of African Americans from the era of the Atlantic slave trade to the passage of the 13th amendment.
 Topics include the paradox of the co-existence of slavery and freedom, the nature of the slave community, the issue of slave resistance and the role of free African Americans in the abolition movement.
 First-hand accounts and secondary materials give students an appreciation of the African American historical experience in the United States.
 Also listed as AAAS 368.
 (D-D) (AY)